Forums

 Image

-In Genesis, God assigned humanity a clear responsibility: to tend and care for the world he created.
+In Genesis, God called humanity to tend and care for the world he created.

 This is not some dull responsibility.
 When we care for creation, we open up chances to connect with God, one another, and the entire created world.